NeilAlvarezGarcia/task-manager/README.md

 # TASK MANAGER

-A crud thart lists, updates, and  deletes a task made by the user, to practice creating an API using the REST concepts
+A CRUD application that allows users to create, read, update, and delete tasks, designed to practice implementing a RESTful API using REST concepts.

 Tools:

 - Nodejs - Express.js
 - MongoDB - Mongoosejs